 COVID-19 is mainly passed on by person-to-person spread between people who are in close contact with one another and by droplets produced when an infected person coughs or sneezes.
-It can also spread through contact with a surface or object that has the virus on it.
+It can also spread through contact with a surface or object that has the virus on it or through background aerosols in the air of an unventilated area.